 Co-requisites: 8.152 Structures and 8.531 Water Engineering.
 Hydraulic Engineering

 8.012 Engineering Electives

-The student must choose two elective studies which for examination purposes will be grouped into one subject.
-A supervised project or thesis may be substituted for one elective with the premission of the Head of Department.
+The following electives are offered from which the student must choose and complete two.
+A supervised project or thesis may be substituted for an elective with the permission of the Head of Department.